1525. A Grouping Problem

 a1a2a3 + a1a2a4 + a1a3a4 + a2a3a4

-The values of each of the following line are recalculated through the values of the previous line, so it is enough to store in a memory only one linear array d of size 1000.
-The recalculation of the values in the i – th line must be started from the end: first compute the value of Fii, then compute Fi(i-1) and so on till Fi1.
-The calculations should be performed modulo m.
+The values of each subsequent row are computed based on the values of the previous row, so it is sufficient to store a single linear array d of size up to 1000.
+The recalculation of the -th row should be performed from the end: first compute Fii, then Fi(i-1), and so on down to Fi1.
+All computations must be performed modulo m.

 Example

 Consider the first test case.
-Let’s construct two tables: in the second one the calculations will be performed modulo m = 10, and in the first one no.
+We’ll construct two tables: in the first table, computations are performed without the modulo, and in the second table, computations are performed modulo m = 10.

 For example,